ShivamSaluja/GetCVEIdUsingWebClient/ReadME.md

 Implementation:

-Used Spring-boot framework and WebClient API Client to fetch the JSON response NVD Server.
+Used Spring-boot framework and WebClient to fetch the JSON response from the above api.

 To start the application :
 - Ensure You Have Gradle Installed: Make sure you have Gradle installed on your system.